 I often wondered how Peter ended up homeless and, on the occasions when I would find him drunk, he would be angrily repeating the same tragic story about his wife and a young daughter being knocked over by a drunk driver.
 Both ended up dying from their injuries and the driver (who Peter said was very wealthy and hired a good lawyer), didn’t serve much time in prison for his actions.
 Peter was a proud man and maintained his anger at the sense of injustice.
 As a result, he began to refuse to pay state taxes and, eventually, that led to him losing his job in a boatyard, as well as his home.

 It was 10 years ago that I last saw Peter and I find it strange how I’ve spent almost half of that time working for homelessness charities.
 In fact, last week I should have been supporting a charity in writing a Comic Relief bid to help homeless people here in the UK.
 Unfortunately, my scans have prevented that from happening.
 But instead I hope that this blog might go some way to reminding people that not all rough sleepers are hopeless drug addicts and, even if they are, every one is a person with a sad story.
-Some have made bad choices in life others have been the victims of bad choices.
+Sure, many have made bad choices in life, but others have been the victims of bad choices.
 To highlight that point, a magistrate told me recently that more than 75% of people in the youth justice system are from broken homes – kids don’t chose that; it’s chosen for them.
 Likewise, Peter didn’t chose for his wife and daughter to be killed by a drunk driver.

 I’ll finish with something a Rabbi and head of a large Jewish community once said to me: